pybamm-team/PyBaMM/CONTRIBUTING.md

 All code requires testing.
 We use the [unittest](https://docs.python.org/3.3/library/unittest.html) package for our tests.
 (These tests typically just check that the code runs without error, and so, are more _debugging_ than _testing_ in a strict sense.
 Nevertheless, they are very useful to have!)

-To run quick tests, use
+To run quick tests, type

 ```bash
 python run-tests.py --unit